 The Key Stage 3 curriculum is followed by Years 7, 8 and 9 and is designed to provide depth and breadth of study whilst ensuring that appropriate time can be devoted to Mathematics, English and Science.
 Our intention is to give students a ‘taste’ of as many subjects as possible, whilst preparing them for and informing them about their GCSE options.
 Literacy and numeracy skills are developed in every subject and across the curriculum.

-All girls in Year 7 study a language, which they will then continue to study until GCSE.
-Where appropriate, girls may pick up a second, additional language in Year 9.
+All girls in Years 7-9 study at least one language, which they will then continue to study until GCSE.
 Design Technology includes Food Technology, Textiles and Product Design.
-All students study Physical Education for 2 periods a week and competitions between faculties and with other schools is encouraged.
+All students study Physical Education for two periods a week and competitions between faculties and with other schools is encouraged.

 Key Stage 4 curriculum

-The Key Stage 4 curriculum is followed by Years 10 – 11.
-All students will study Mathematics, English, Science, PE and Religious Education and the vast majority will study a Humanities and a Modern Foreign Language.
-The list of optional subjects is extensive and will provide the students with the opportunity to experience a subject, which may shape their passion for learning, future education and career.
+The Key Stage 4 curriculum is followed by Years 10-11.
+All students will study Mathematics, English, Science, and CORE PE (Non-examined), and the vast majority will study a Humanities and a Modern Foreign Language, which combined make up the English Baccalaureate (EBacc).
+The list of optional subjects is extensive and will provide the students with the opportunity to experience a subject, which will develop further their passion for learning and may influence their future education and career choices.

 Key Stage 5 curriculum

-At Key Stage 5 we are part of the highly successful Harris Sixth Form Federation and are pleased to be offering a number of subjects that students from other Harris Academies come here to study with us.
-The breadth of curriculum at Key Stage 5 is designed to appeal to both academically focused students, with the intention of guiding them to the best Universities and Apprenticeships in the country and also providing high quality vocational courses in order to support students into the world of work or on to further high-quality training or education.
+At Key Stage 5 we are part of the highly successful Harris Sixth Form Federation and are pleased to be offering a number of subjects that students from other Harris academies come here to study with us.
+The breadth of curriculum at Key Stage 5 is designed to appeal to both academically-focused students, with the intention of guiding them to the best universities and apprenticeships in the country, and also provide high quality vocational courses in order to support students into the world of work or on to further high-quality training or education.
 For an extensive list of what is on offer in the Sixth Form, please consult the Harris Federation Sixth Form website.